 - Always backup your important data, and keep copies of your OS and programs safe, but close to hand.
 Don't forget to note the serial numbers if you are storing them out of their original cases, e.g. in a CD wallet. - Run maintenance programs on your hard disk and OS as often as you can.
 You may schedule these programs to run at times when you are not using your computer.
 You can use those that are provided free with your OS, or buy the more powerful dedicated programs to do so. - Write down your passwords and keep them safe (away from your computer).
-This is especially important if you choose to use a Supervisor password for the BIOS (see "The Insyde BIOS Utility" on page 5 2). - Keep copies of vital settings files such as network, dialup settings, mail settings etc.(even if just brief notes).
+This is especially important if you choose to use a Supervisor password for the BIOS. - Keep copies of vital settings files such as network, dialup settings, mail settings etc.(even if just brief notes).